anilreddyperugu1/ML-Projects/17. Clustering Plant Iris using PCA/README.md

-# 🌸 Clustering the Iris Dataset using PCA & K-Means 🌿
+# 🌸 Clustering the Iris Dataset using PCA & Logistic Regression 🌿

 A 🌼 machine learning project that applies **Principal Component Analysis (PCA)** for dimensionality reduction and then uses **Logistic Regression** for classification.
 This project demonstrates how PCA can simplify high-dimensional data while preserving its essence 💡 for effective classification.
 Let's dive in 🚀